mahavedalla/mahavedalla/docs/questions/arahatta/has-an-arahant-attained-an-eternal-state.md

-# Has an Arahant attained an eternal state?
+Question: Has an Arahant attained an eternal state?
 Category: Arahatta
 Sutta References: -
 Date Entered: March 11, 2025